commafakir/camp-vim/02-yanking-and-buffers-101.md

 Try `yw` or `dw` for an example!
 You can tie commands together in millions of ways! `d$` and `d^`.

-Task: (Yank everything inside parenthesis) and leave this out. `f<char>` is probably the easiest movement.
+Task: (Yank everything inside parenthesis) and leave this out. `t<char>` is probably the easiest movement.

 Paste from file below `:r somejs.js` (tab completion should work).